Adunolami/airbnb-clone-project/README.md

 By exploring and understanding the **Figma** environment and identifying these design properties, we can ensure a cohesive, user-centric interface for the Airbnb Clone project. 🎨

+## Project Roles and Responsibilities 👥

+### 1. **Frontend Developers**
+- **Overview**: Frontend Developers focus on creating a seamless and visually appealing user interface.
+- **Key Responsibilities**:
+  - Implement UI/UX designs using React, TypeScript, and TailwindCSS.
+  - Develop responsive and accessible components.
+  - Integrate frontend with backend APIs.
+  - Optimize the application for performance and scalability.
+- **Contribution**: Provide a smooth, intuitive user experience by implementing the design and ensuring responsiveness.